curtd/BCDataTakeaways/README.md

 - you'll have to learn a lot of things on your own on the job, especially coming from a pure scientific computing background
 - work on obtaining the skills outlined below BEFORE you graduate and you'll be in a lot nicer position upon graduation
 - knowing about optimization is a big advantage - don't neglect it
+- it might take a while to get a job / being rejected from a job isn't a mark on yourself as a person
+- know about SQL - a large % of enterprise data is still stored in SQL databases
 - Useful courses (in no particular order)
    - MIT Algorithms and Data Structures - https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-006-introduction-to-algorithms-spring-2008/index.htm